 Many of America’s commanders in WWII came from VMI.
 The most important of these was George C. Marshall, the top general in the United States Army during the war.
 Marshall was the first five-star general in the Army and the only career military officer to receive the Nobel Peace Prize.
 Winston Churchill called Marshall the “Architect of Victory” and the “noblest Roman of all.”
 During the war, the Deputy Chief of Staff of the United States Army, as well as the Second United States Army commander, the 15th United States Army commander, the commander of the Allied Air Forces in the Southwest Pacific, and various corps and division commanders in the Army and Marine Corps, were all VMI graduates.

-During the war, VMI participated in the War Department’s Army Specialized Training Program (ASTP) from 1943 to 1946.
+VMI participated in the War Department’s Army Specialized Training Program (ASTP) from 1943 to 1946 during the war.
 The program provided engineering and related subject training to enlisted men at colleges across the United States.

 Virginia Military Institute Contribution to the Civil War